LeventHAN/LeventHAN/README.md

 Some facts about me:

-- 🔭 I am Full Stack Engineer with wide knowladge around DevOps, Infra and AI :)
+- 🔭 I am Full Stack Engineer with wide knowledge around DevOps, Infra and AI :)
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Goals: Road to AI.
 - ⚡ Fun fact: Epstein didn't kill himself